 Read the adventures of Vance and his one-eyed dog Eugene.
-Adventure and romance, humor and mystery, Celeterra is a book impossible to put down.
+A combination of dystopian mystery, fantasy, and romance.
+This book is impossible to put down.

 Vance descended into the cellar.
 He found the light switch.
 They entered the space where the Biedermeier desk had stood.
 Quickly, he walked into to the wine cellar.
 He passed by the empty barrels.
 His hand searched for the handle behind the paintings.
 He pulled and the hidden door opened with a click.
 Fumbling in the semidarkness, he made sure that the lever remained hidden behind the old paintings.
 He switched on the light in the secret room, and retraced his steps and made sure that he hadn’t left any footprints in the dirt of the wine cellar.
 He turned off the basement light, reentered the room, and pushed the door shut behind him.
 After hastily opening the cans of food, he switched off the light in this room too, as he was afraid that it might spill into the night through some hidden shaft.
 Vance drank first and then allowed the hound to drink.
 They ate their food in the darkness, the dog wolfing it down hurriedly.
 Vance ate a can of cold peas, which was not very tasty but at least rich in calories.

 After that, they stretched out on the damp sand.
 Vance was exhausted and he shivered uncontrollably.
 Obviously, his body was trying to get rid of some substance, some poison – a drug.
 He tried to recall how to combat withdrawal symptoms, but under the circumstances, he could only think of drinking a lot of water.
 In a way, he had been lucky.
 His stomach had been upset the last few days and due to that, he hadn’t eaten much and had mostly turned to drinking plain tap water.
 The number of drugs in his bloodstream must have gone down and as a result, his head had slowly cleared.